 I actually love this stuff… or at least what it can do and be the catalyst to transform furniture and art in so many fun and creative ways… so fun!

-If you’ve never used Mod Podge, (available at just about everywhere, like Walmart.com or Michaels.com etc.) it is the glue and sealant all in one.
+If you’ve never used Mod Podge, HERE IS WHERE you can get it.
+It is the glue and sealant all in one.

 So paint on a coat of Mod Podge, then ever so carefully lay your graphic on top of it… This can be a little tricky, wrinkles can happen and it’s pretty sticky stuff, I haven’t had good luck trying to pull the paper back off and re positioning it, like you can with regular wallpaper.

 I just kept working from the left to the right, slightly overlapping each piece as I went. (fortunately the guy printing it, repeated the border a little on each piece, so I could overlap and still match the pattern.)

 After all the pieces were on, I immediately went over the entire top with another coat of Mod Podge.

 Once the Mod Podge starts to really soak into the paper, the paper will tend to pucker up… don’t panic!
 I’ve found that as it dries, it pretty much just goes back down flat again… except where I started to fuss with it, then there will remain a wrinkle or bubble.

 It dries pretty quickly.
 So as soon as it was dry, I recoated, let that coat dry, and recoated again, for a total of 3 top coats.

 Here’s the sofa table after the newly painted brass knobs were back in place: